Jump to:

 Skip to content

-15 Best CRPGs: Be Whoever You Want To Be in 2025
+16 Best CRPGs Where You Can Be Whoever You Wanna Be in 2026

-Only the best CRPGs (Computer Role-Playing Games) can give you that sense of absolute freedom most people search for in their games.
-CRPGs, being heavily inspired by the Dungeon and Dragons IP in general, allow you to control pretty much everything about your character, from their physical appearance and intangible attributes to how they influence the world around them with their actions.
+Only the best CRPGs bring that sense of absolute freedom gamers crave.
+Heavily inspired by Dungeons and Dragons, these games let you control everything about your character – from appearance and attributes to how your actions shape the world around you.

-Feel like role-playing as a valiant, righteous paladin who always makes the “moral” choice?
-How about an irredeemable, murder-hobo necromancer who steals from and kills everyone in sight?
-CRPGs will scratch this itch for you like nothing else!
+Want to role-play as a righteous paladin who always makes the moral choice?
+Or an irredeemable murder-hobo necromancer who steals from everyone in sight?
+CRPGs scratch that itch like nothing else.

 Our Top Picks for CRPGs